Skip to content

 3. version: Version number;

-5. Collect Profiling data: After enabling, you can see more runtime information about the application.
+5. Collecting Profiling data: Enabling this allows you to see more runtime information of the application.

 For more parameter configurations, refer to here.